nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/predict/README.md

 ### Minimum Final Displacement Error over k (minFDE_k)
 The final displacement error (FDE) is the L2 distance between the final points of the prediction and ground truth.
 We take the minimum FDE over the k most likely predictions and average over all agents.

-### Hit Rate At 2 meters over k (HitRate_2_k)
+### Miss Rate At 2 meters over k (MissRate_2_k)
-If the maximum pointwise L2 distance between the prediction and ground truth is less than 2 meters, we define the prediction as a hit.
+If the maximum pointwise L2 distance between the prediction and ground truth is greater than 2 meters, we define the prediction as a miss.
-For each agent, we take the k most likely predictions and evaluate if any are hits.
-The HitRate_2k is the proportion of hits over all agents.
+For each agent, we take the k most likely predictions and evaluate if any are misses.
+The MissRate_2_k is the proportion of misses over all agents.

 ### Configuration
-The default evaluation metrics configurations can be found in this [file](https://github.com/nutonomy/nuscenes-devkit/blob/nuscenes-predict-challenge/python-sdk/nuscenes/eval/predict/configs/predict_2020_icra.json).
+The metrics configuration file for the ICRA 2020 challenge can be found in this [file](https://github.com/nutonomy/nuscenes-devkit/blob/master/python-sdk/nuscenes/eval/predict/configs/predict_2020_icra.json).